Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 Target audience:
 - Parents of children attending the hospital for a scan
-- The children having the scan if they so wished
+- The children having the scan
 - Anyone interested in a brief understanding of radiation and its use in hospitals

 Project Demands: